MichaelRoth42/Juicy-Blog-Stuff/content/english/about-me.md

   enable : true
   title : "What is my mission?"
   image : "images/michael-mission.png"
   content : "I want to inspire people without a tech background to start their own journey into the tech world. <br>I'm a tech person by choice.
 That means, I didn't have a technical background to begin with until I decided (in my thirties) to learn everything around tech that seems relevant to me.
 In order to learn, I write.
 It helps me understand this complex stuff.
-With my blog I want to deliver instructions and helpful content for every beginner out there."
+With my blog I want to deliver instructions and helpful content for every beginner out there." !
+[Image that shows the mvp banner](/images/MVP_Logo_Horizontal_Preferred_Cyan300_CMYK_72ppi.png)

 # Youtube
 youtube: